jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit09/convolutional_neural_networks.md

 ## Reflection

 After reviewing a notebook that implemented a simple CNN on the CIFAR-10 dataset, I gained a deeper understanding of image classification.
-The dataset, containing 60,000 32x32 color images across 10 categories, was preprocessed by scaling pixel values to a 0–1 range and one-hot encoding the labels.
+The dataset, containing 60,000 32x32 colour images across 10 categories, was preprocessed by scaling pixel values to a 0–1 range and one-hot encoding the labels.
 The CNN architecture used a Conv2D layer with ReLU activation, max pooling, a dense hidden layer, and a softmax output layer.
 Using the Adam optimiser and early stopping, the model showed steady improvement in training accuracy, peaking at 70%.
 However, validation loss plateaued, indicating potential overfitting.
 This was a great introduction to the CIFAR-10 dataset, which we will be using for the individual project.

 [Back to Machine Learning](/machine_learning/)